-The effective tax rate for the three months ended March 31, 2007, is greater than the federal statutory rate due primarily to the effect of state income taxes and net foreign operations.
+The effective income tax rate for the three and six months ended June 30, 2007, is greater than the federal statutory rate due primarily to the effect of state income taxes and net foreign operations.
+The higher effective tax rate was partially offset by a benefit recognized in association with a favorable private letter ruling received from the Internal Revenue Service (IRS) concerning our securities litigation settlement and fees, a portion of which were previously treated as nondeductible.